nibirj/nibirj/README.md

 I speak Russian, Estonian and English.

-During my university studies I have encountred many difficulties which have made me realise that there is no such thing as an unsolvable problem but rather that it is only a matter of time for me to find a solution.
+During my university studies I have encountered many difficulties which have made me realize that there is no such thing as an unsolvable problem but rather that it is only a matter of time for me to find a solution.

 Contacs:
 linkedIn: https://www.linkedin.com/in/nikita-birjukovs-61673a152/